mayanksonu11/Readers-Timer/README.md

 # Readers-Timer
 This one is for all the readers out there.
 This is a challenge #TheReadersChallange.
 Taking this challenge you will experience a great reading experience.

-#Lisitng out some FAQs
+# Lisitng out some FAQs
-1. What is this?
+1. What is this?\n
 -> This is a python program which gives you a increasing target time in which you should be reading.
 You even get a break after your target time is completed.

 2. How does it know whether I am reading or not?